DikovAlexandr/TableExtraction/README.md

 - ImageMagick: Install ImageMagick by following the guidelines provided [here](https://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick_on-windows).

-- Poppler: Ensure you have Poppler version 23.07.0 or newer installed.You can download it from [here](https://github.com/oschwartz10612/poppler-windows/releases/).
-You can either place it in **C:\Program Files** or modify the path in the **preprocessing.py** file as needed.
+- Poppler: Ensure you have Poppler version 23.07.0 or newer installed.You can download it from [here](https://github.com/oschwartz10612/poppler-windows/releases/) (only Windows) or from [here](https://poppler.freedesktop.org/).
+You can either place it in **C:\Program Files** on Windows, **/usr/bin** on Linux or modify the path in the [preprocessing.py](table_extraction/preprocessing.py) file as needed.

 Now you can get started, follow these steps: